Have a Perfect Frankenmuth Christmas in 2023: Visit Michigan’s Christmas Town

-The Frankenmuth River Places Shops, a Bavarian-themed outdoor mall, is a unique collection of 40 boutiques, cafes, and attractions that will keep you busy all day long.
+The Frankenmuth River Places Shops, a Bavarian-themed outdoor mall.
+This unique collection of 40 boutiques, cafes, and attractions that will keep you busy all day long.

 We love the mix of Michigan specialty stores (like the Cherry Republic), fun attractions (like the Mirror Maze) for kids, and other shops.
 Don’t let the cold temperatures deter you: the cobblestone streets are heated in the winter, and the beautiful Christmas trees make this spot glow all season long.

 You’ll find a gorgeous light display, too, that makes this spot even more special in the winter.
-There’s two spots we love here that you won’t want to miss.
+Here’s two more spots that we love here, that you won’t want to miss.

 Zac and Mac’s Chocolate Haus offers a wide range of unique homemade confections including peppermint mocha caramels and rich, creamy sipping chocolate.
 Crepe DuJour has delicious, made-to-order crepes, coffees and espresso that will make you feel like you just might be in Paris instead of mid-Michigan.

 Go Ice Skating in the Open Air at the Frankenmuth Ice Rink